-This issue with the lack of physical activity refers also to teenagers who massively get a doctor’s note for PE classes and instead of ball, a child holds a smartphone.
-We have plenty of excuses why we don’t do any sports: “lack of time”, „too big distance to a fitness club“, “lack of money” or maybe just a belief that it is not for us.
+This issue with the lack of physical activity refers also to teenagers who massively get a sick note from their doctors for PE classes and instead of a ball, a child holds a smartphone.
+We have plenty of excuses why we don’t do any sports: “lack of time”, “too big distance to a fitness club“, “lack of money” or maybe just a belief that it is not for us.
 We may feel motivated when we notice that we put on extra weight or we lose our self-esteem or maybe we just get ill.

 Waste of time?